 This course is for you if you are looking for a fun, challenging and efficient exploration of the crucial points in Algebra, a mainstay of middle and high school math competitions.
 To take this course, students should have successfully completed our Module 1: Algebra Basics course, or have skipped over it due to prior background.

 A highly motivated student who has just completed Pre-Algebra will find this course challenging, but manageable with effort.
 A student who is currently doing well in Algebra 1 will also learn a lot from the course and will discover some interesting facets of math that they had never realized before.
-Not recommended for students who can already score 17+ on AMC 8.
 Still not sure if this is the right course?
-Feel free to contact us at email@example.com to discuss.
+Feel free to contact us at firstname.lastname@example.org to discuss.